Foods That Last a Long Time, 25 Years or More

 28. Spam Lasts For 5-25 Years

-Spam is not typically thought of when considering long-term foods, but in addition to being affordable and highly nutritious, it also has a very long shelf life.
-It does contain some preservatives, but its high salt content is what makes it nonperishable for a long time.
+Spam is not typically considered when considering long-term foods, but it is affordable, highly nutritious, and has a long shelf life.
+It contains some preservatives, but its high salt content makes it nonperishable for a long time.

 29. Tea 2-25 Lasts For Years